51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 # Cloud Request Engine

-## Overview

 Cloud Engines offload their processing to a remote system.
 This reduces resource requirements and avoids the complexities of some local Engines (For example,
-[Device Detection on premise](../../device-detection-specification/pipeline-elements/device-detection-on-premise.md) has a native component that requires additional dependencies)
+[Device Detection on premise](../../device-detection-specification/pipeline-elements/device-detection-on-premise.md) has a native component that requires additional dependencies that can be difficult to get running in some environments)

 The Pipeline API splits this cloud processing over two separate types of
 Engine:

-- Cloud Request Engine - The subject of this section, makes an HTTP call to a remote service and makes a raw JSON response available by adding it to its Aspect Data.
+- Cloud Request Engine - The subject of this section, makes an HTTP call to a remote service and makes the raw JSON response available by adding it to its Aspect Data.
 - [Cloud Aspect Engine](cloud-aspect-engine.md) - Designed to be swapped
   out with an equivalent On-premise Engine.
 Takes the raw JSON response